-Overlay Subareas A, B, and C preserve concentrations of historic buildings throughout the Downtown by focusing on Opportunity Sites located outside of Downtown's historic districts.
+Revised Overlay Subareas A, B, and C preserve concentrations of historic buildings throughout the Downtown by focusing on Opportunity Sites located outside of Downtown's historic districts.
 In the image below, each Subarea is depicted in relationship to the Commercial Historic District and the "A" Street Historic District.

-When compared to the Overlay presented to the HCPC & PC in June 2023, the Subareas reduce the total acreage proposed to be included within the Overlay by 71% and reduce the total acreage in historic districts by 94%.
+The Subareas reduce the total acreage proposed to be included in the Overlay by 71% from the initial Overlay (June 2023).
+The revisions to the initial Overlay further remove 15.2 acres or 94% of land in historic districts from consideration.
 In Subareas A and B, parcels within the Commercial Historic District that are proposed to be subject to the Overlay are either vacant or developed but not eligible for listing as historic resources (Subarea A has 3 parcels with the Commercial Historic District and Subarea B has 1).
 Overlay Subareas A, B, and C do not contain residential uses; Subarea C would confront residential properties along Liberty Street & Keokuk Street.